 Artifactory support for Chef Cookbook provides:

-• Calculation of metadata for Cookbook packages hosted in Artifactory local repositories.
+• Robust Metadata Capabilities: Calculate metadata for cookbooks hosted in Artifactory's local repositories.

 📘